steven-edwards/crookedbar-test2/content/pages/index.md

       ## Make an enquiry

-      To find out whether we can accommodate your stay, please contact me using the form below.
+      To find out whether we can accommodate your stay, please contact us using the form below.
     content_align: left
     form_position: right